Common Types Of Password Attacks and How to Defend Yourself

 Concept: Hackers systematically try every possible combination of characters until they crack the password.
 This is like trying every key on a keyring.

 How to Avoid: Use strong, complex passwords with a mix of uppercase and lowercase letters, numbers, and symbols to make brute-forcing immensely time-consuming.
+Implement credential rotation policies to ensure that even if a password is eventually cracked, it will no longer be valid.
 Enable multi-factor authentication (MFA) to add an extra layer of security beyond just the password.
+Implement account lockout policies that temporarily disable accounts after multiple failed login attempts, and use rate limiting to slow down automated attack tools.

 The Electronic Frontier Foundation's DES Cracker (1998): This is a real-world example of how advancements in technology can render encryption algorithms weak.
 The EFF built a machine specifically designed to crack DES keys through brute-force, highlighting the vulnerability of DES and pushing for the development of stronger encryption standards like AES.
 This event serves as a reminder of the importance of using robust encryption and constantly evolving security practices.